simonefagini/Fluo-for-Rhino/commands/README.md

 💡 **NOTE**: If you already have an older bundle version, replace the existing folder with the new one.

 ### Rhino for Mac
-To add the full bundle of **Fluo-for-Rhino** to your Windows environment, download the .zip file, unzip it, and add the main folder to:
+To add the full bundle of **Fluo-for-Rhino** to your Mac OS environment, download the .zip file, unzip it, and add the main folder to:

 ```plaintext
 /Users/~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns/